-I discovered a draft of my speech for Centura’s National Honor Society Speech in 2010.
+I discovered a draft of my speech for Centura’s National Honor Society Induction Ceremony in 2010.
 I, also, had this photo from that night.
-As I read over the speech I could imagian me writing this same speech today, of course I would be older.
+As I read over the speech I could imagine me writing this same speech today, of course I would be older.
 I would have more failures and more successes to share… Anyway, I thought the message was worth sharing.
 Enjoy a small trip back in time to when I was 38…

 Centura National Honor Society Speech

 Good evening… I am honored to speak at such an important event in your lives.
 I stand before you at the halfway point in my life, I am 38 years old.
 In those 38 years, I have failed many times.
 I lost my last high school football game in 3 overtimes, and then would quit playing football after my freshman year in college.
 I let my first true love leave me and never got her back.
 I technically do not have a mom or a dad to help me through life.
 In high school, I dated a girl my best friend liked.
 We did not speak to each other for 6 months.
 I have yelled at my children only because I was having a bad day.
 I have had personal dreams die.
 To be honest, after 38 years my heart sometimes feels taped together.

 Now, I know what you are thinking, “Uhmm Mr. Boelhower this is suppose to be a happy occasion…” Hold on, give me a moment.